-When you select the Platforms tab, you will see the list of the platforms that you added.
+When you select the Platforms tab, you see the list of the platforms that you added.
 However, if you’re a new user and haven’t set up any platforms yet, you can either add a community platform here on-the-fly, or set up a private platform by clicking the Create and manage custom Platforms here link.

 - To add a community platform, click the + icon next to the Add Platform bar.

-- Give a name for the platform and select the platform from the list of community platforms in the Platform dropdown menu.
+- Give a name for the platform and select the platform from the list of community platforms in the Platform menu.

 - Click Add Platform.

 - To add a private platform, click the + icon next to the Add Platform bar.

 - Click the Create and manage custom Platforms here link which will take you to the Platforms page, where you can add a new private platform.
 Alternatively, you can go to the Platforms page from the left sidebar.

-This option allows you to choose an ADC config file here and import all the configurations (of your existing ADC platforms) directly.
-This will automatically create your private platforms for your Citrix ADC or F5 BIG-IP DNS configuration.
+This option allows you to choose a Citrix ADC or F5 BIG-IP DNS config file and import the configuration (of your existing platforms) directly.
+This will automatically create private platforms for your Citrix ADC or F5 BIG-IP DNS configuration.

 This option enables you to directly import all your GSLBs configured in the ADM Service.

 If you are using Citrix Cloud ADM Service, you can import the GSLBs configured there.
 The basic site information - IP and name will be imported as ITM platforms.
 ITM will geo-locate the site and allow the platform to be displayed on the Visualizer for performance analysis.

 The Radar Performance Report gives you details of specific platforms for which the alerts were triggered and each network from which it was measured.
-It also tells you what the measurements were (in terms of Response Time or Availability); the time period for which the issue was measured including all the filters that were applied in the Visualizer.
+It also tells you what the Response Time or Availability measurements were and the time period for the issue that was measured.
+This includes all the filters that were applied in the Visualizer.